rimarque/CPP-Modules/README.md

 ```
 It activates a flag that prints all the steps of the algorithm, so you can better understand how it works.

-My program only takes positive intergers: 0 < n < INT MAX
+My program only takes positive intergers as input: 0 < n < INT MAX

 Consider N the number of elements to sort.
 ```
 Input {20, 30, 2, 109, 40, 8, 3, 55, 99}
 ```
+### **Step 1.
+Make pairs**
-Step 1.
-Make pairs (PmergeMe<Container>::makePairs()) - take the unsorted input sequence and pair the numbers, forming a collection of N/2 pairs of numbers.
+Take the unsorted input sequence and pair the numbers, forming a collection of N/2 pairs of numbers.
 This can be done randomly.
 If N is odd, the last number of the collection will be unpaired.
+(PmergeMe<Container>::makePairs()).
 ```
 Pair Collection:
 (20, 30)